gymrek-lab/TRTools/trtools/qcSTR/README.rst

 These additional options can be used to customize quality score distribution plots.

-* :code:`--quality`:  This option determines if the plot is stratified, and what distribution the y-axis represents.
+:code:`--quality`:  This option determines if the plot is stratified, and what distribution the y-axis represents.
 The x-axis is always the quality score, from one to zero, and the y-axis is always an increasing CDF.
 This can be specified multiple times to produce multiple plots (e.g. :code:`--quality per-locus --quality per-sample`) - each produced plot will have the type appended to its name.

 * :code:`per-locus`
   Compute the call quality at each locus averaged across all samples.
   Plot the distribution of those loci qualities.
   (This is the default for > 5 samples)

+.. image:: images/quality-per-locus.png

 * :code:`sample-stratified`
   Plot a separate line for each sample of the distribution of loci qualities for that sample.
   (This is the default for <= 5 samples)
   Note: If you specify this for a vcf with many samples, the code may slow to a halt and/or the plot may be cluttered.

+.. image:: images/quality-sample-stratified.png

 * :code:`per-sample`
   Compute the call quality for each sample averaged across all loci.
   Plot the distribution of those sample qualities.

+.. image:: images/quality-per-sample.png

 * :code:`locus-stratified`
   Plot a separate line for each locus of the distribution of sample qualities at that locus.
   Note: If you specify this for a vcf with many loci, the code may slow to a halt and/or the plot may be cluttered.

+.. image:: images/quality-locus-stratified.png

 * :code:`per-call`
   Plot the distribution of the quality of all calls.

+.. image:: images/quality-per-call.png

-* :code:`--quality-ignore-no-call` - by default, (sample, locus) pairs which
-  were not called are treated as calls with zero quality for the the quality plot.
+:code:`--quality-ignore-no-call` - by default, (sample, locus) pairs which were not called are treated as calls with zero quality for the the quality plot.
 With this option enabled, instead they are ignored.
 This may cause the plotting to crash if it causes some samples/loci to have <= 1 valid call.

-  The following are example quality plots:

-per-locus
-^^^^^^^^^

-.. image:: images/quality-per-locus.png

-sample-stratified
-^^^^^^^^^^^^^^^^^

-.. image:: images/quality-sample-stratified.png

-per-sample
-^^^^^^^^^^

-.. image:: images/quality-per-sample.png

-locus-stratified
-^^^^^^^^^^^^^^^^

-.. image:: images/quality-locus-stratified.png

-per-call
-^^^^^^^^

-.. image:: images/quality-per-call.png

 Reference Bias Plot Options